S3 method for default

-Visual check of model various assumptions (normality of residuals, normality of random effects, linear relationship, homogeneity of variance, multicollinearity).
+Visual check of various model assumptions (normality of residuals, normality of random effects, linear relationship, homogeneity of variance, multicollinearity).

 Usage